harshrathod7567-alt/threat-intel-aggregator/README.md

 - Fetching and parsing live external threat intelligence feeds
 - Chaining tools together into a pipeline (logs → extraction → lookup → report), similar to real SOC automation workflows
+- That sandboxed/restricted network environments can block outbound requests to external feeds — a real consideration when deploying tools in locked-down corporate environments too

 ## Next steps
 - Support multiple feeds at once (URLhaus for malicious URLs, abuse.ch for malware hashes)